 If the Merger Proposal is not approved by the stockholders, HAQ will not merge with PharmAthene.
 In addition, HAQ would not effect the Certificate of Incorporation Amendment or adopt the Incentive Plan.
-In such an event HAQ will not have the time, resources or capital available to find a suitable business combination partner and HAQ will be dissolved pursuant to the trust agreement, in accordance with HAQ's amended and restated certificate of incorporation and following stockholder approval as required by Delaware law.
+In such an event it s likely that management of HAQ will not have the time, resources or capital available to find a suitable business combination partner before (i) the proceeds in the trust account are liquidated to holders of shares purchased in HAQ's IPO and (ii) HAQ is dissolved pursuant to the trust agreement, in accordance with HAQ's amended and restated certificate of incorporation and following stockholder approval as required by Delaware law.